Police Search for Suspect after Lodi’s Third Homicide in 2 Weeks

 On Saturday around 1:30 a.m., San Joaquin County Sheriff's deputies found a 41-year-old man lying in the roadway suffering from a gunshot wound to the back.
 The man, who family confirmed to FOX40 as Raymond Sieg, died a short time later.

-Police are currently investigating to find possible suspects and looking for possible surveillance footage.
+Police are currently investigating to find possible suspects and surveillance footage.

-“It appears at the time that he may have been riding a bike with a trailer attached,” said Lodi Police Sgt.
+"It appears at the that he may have been riding a bike with a trailer attached," said Lodi Police Sgt.
 Ricardo Garcia.
-“So if that helps anyone in the area or anyone who may know, we are asking the public to contact us and give us that information.”
+"So if that helps anyone who was in the area or anyone who may know, we are asking the public to contact us and give us that information."

 This marks the third homicide for the city in a little over two weeks.